-10 INTERNET OF THINGS (IOT) HEALTHCARE EXAMPLES, AND WHY THEIR SECURITY MATTERS
+10 INTERNET OF THINGS (IoT) HEALTHCARE EXAMPLES, AND WHY THEIR SECURITY MATTERS

 Connected devices in healthcare—often referred to as the Internet of Medical Things (IoMT)—represent one of the fastest-growing sectors of the IoT market, and is predicted to reach $176 billion by 2026.